Lukas-Stuehrk/LeakFinder/README.md

 2015-09-19 23:16:28.838 LeakFinder[8262:79575] Possible memory leak: ViewController <MyViewController: 0x7fa941765f90> (MyViewController)
 ```

 This means that you have a possible memory leak in the view controller class `MyViewController`.
+If you want to get
+more or better information on the leaking object, you can write your own reporter to have full control about the
+reporting.

 If you want to see some examples how it works without the need to integrate it into your app, you can run